Breakfast Hash

 • Optional 1 Max Pressure Cooker

-Press Pressure cook on Max pressure for 10 minutes with the Keep Warm setting off.
+Press Pressure Cook on Max pressure for 10 minutes with the Keep Warm setting o

 • Optional 2 All Pressure Cookers

-Press Pressure cook (Manual) on High pressure for 12 minutes with the Keep Warm setting off.
+Press Pressure Cook or Manual on High pressure for 12 minutes with the Keep Warm setting off.

 • Use the quick-release method to bring the pot’s pressure back to normal.
 Unlatch the lid and open the cooker.
 Stir well.